The clementine or Citrus reticulata is the fruit of the clementine tree, and it offers many health benefits and has a high therapeutic value.

 Clementine is a hybrid between the mandarin orange and bitter orange.
 Clementine trees don’t grow in the wild.
 This citrus is often only savored during winter.

-Several clementine cultivars coexist: the fine ones, like the Corsican clementine, the Oroval which are larger, and the Nules which are slightly flat and seedless.
+Several clementine cultivars coexist: gourmet ones, like the Corsican clementine, Oroval which is larger, and Nules which is slightly flat and seedless.

 - Read also: how to grow clementine trees